 The optical lenses are made from polished germanium and can capture 8-14um infrared waves.
 They’re rugged and resistant to corrosion, making them ideal for harsh environments and applications where there is constant exposure to the elements.

 There are two resolution options to cater for longer or shorter camera distances.
-The 160 series has a 160×120 resolution that will cover up to 48 metres.
+The 160 series has a 160×120 resolution covering up to 48 metres.
 The 256 Series offers a 256×192 resolution and can cover a distance of up to 77 metres.

 The image reproduction of thermal cameras is not affected by lighting conditions.
-They operate just as well in extremely low light or even in no light at all.
+They operate just as well in extremely low or even in no light.
 Temperature anomalies can be quickly detected and verified with a visualised image.
 When the surface temperature of an object is abnormal, the camera immediately triggers an alarm for timely troubleshooting.